-HMS M.33 IS TEMPORARILY CLOSED IN LINE WITH THE GOVERNMENT COVID-19 GUIDELINES.
-WE WILL BE RE-OPENING PORTSMOUTH HISTORIC DOCKYARD ON 17 MAY 2021.
+HMS M.33 IS NOW OPEN IN LINE WITH THE GOVERNMENT COVID-19 GUIDELINES.

 HMS M.33 is not only the sole remaining British veteran of the bloody Dardanelles Campaign of 1915-1916, but also of the Russian Civil War which followed.
 The ship is one of just three British warships from World War I still in existence.